kabirtomer/studyportal/README.md

 3. For admin page go to localhost:<port_number>/admin/

 -------------------------------------------------------------------------------------------------------------------------------------------
-I've added the upload feature wich adds the files in media folder, now i've to add foreign keys to link the files of original models
+I've added the actual upload feature which adds the files to media/documents/.
+I've also reworked the models such that the minors and majors and other displays the actual  files.
+I've added some sample files for APL100, go browse them using the website.
+Currently the workpattern is this, people contibute using the upload button, this dumps the file in media/document. using the admin website we add the papers from this folder.
+You can try yourself.
 -------------------------------------------------------------------------------------------------------------------------------------------
 We will work using python 2.7
 and latest version of django that is django 1.11.1